Albanians in Greece: Macedonia

 In Kastoria, Albanians in the city itself as well as the surrounding village of Giannochorio were Christian Orthodox, whereas Muslim Albanians inhabited the villages of Pefkos, Niki, Koromilia, Dipotamia, and Komninades.

 In the area of Grevena, the village of Syndendro was inhabited by a Muslim Albanian population.

 Following the October 1913 looting of the Albanian village of Mandritsa, Albanians settled the villages of Amparkioi (later renamed Mandres in their honor) in the Kilkis regional unit, as well as the villages of Souroti and Zagliveri in the Thessaloniki regional unit.

 Sporadic Albanian communities, Christian Orthodox by faith, have further settled in other areas of Macedonia, including the villages of Nea Petra, Kalochori and Paralimnoi in the Serres regional unit.

 Those small Arvanite-speaking communities in Epirus and the Florina regional unit are identified as part of the Greek nation as well.

 Thessaly

-The Malakasioi along with other Albanian tribes, the Bua and the Mesareti invaded Thessaly after 1318.
+Thessaly was invaded after 1318 by the Albanian tribes of the Malakasioi, the Bua, and the Mazreku.
 Traces of the Malakasioi are evident in the settlement of Malakasi, which takes the name of the tribe.